AmarisAI/incubator-superset/docs/installation.rst

 DataDog, and has the ability to run analytic workloads against most popular database technologies.

-Superset is battle tested in large environments with hundreds of concurrent users.
+Amarisset is battle tested in large environments with hundreds of concurrent users.
 Airbnb's production environment runs inside Kubernetes and serves 600+ daily active users viewing over 100K charts a day.

-The Superset web server and the Superset Celery workers (optional) are stateless, so you can scale out by running on as many servers as needed.
+The Amarisset web server and the Amarisset Celery workers (optional) are stateless, so you can scale out by running on as many servers as needed.